danascheider/skyrim_inventory_management/docs/models/canonical-ingredients-alchemical-property.md

-# AlchemicalPropertiesCanonicalIngredient
+# CanonicalIngredientsAlchemicalProperty

-The `AlchemicalPropertiesCanonicalIngredient` model is a join model between `AlchemicalProperty` and `CanonicalIngredient`.
+The `CanonicalIngredientsAlchemicalProperty` model is a join model between `Canonical::Ingredient` and `AlchemicalProperty`.
 It has a couple noteworthy characteristics.

 ## Count Limit